Medical Review Board

 The three deliberative members of the Commission are appointed by the Governor to statutory terms with the advice and consent of the New York State Senate.
 One Commissioner serves as Chair and Chief Executive Officer, two others as respective Chairs of the Medical Review Board (MRB) and Citizens' Policy and Complaint Review Council (CPCRC).
 Members of the MRB and CPCRC are also appointed to terms by the Governor.

-Inmate grievances, (complaints from inmates that have been through a formal process for resolution by facility staff and administration and are unable to be resolved at a local level) are forwarded to the Commission's Citizens Policy and Complaint Review Council.
+Incarcerated Individual grievances, (complaints from an incarcerated individual that have been through a formal process for resolution by facility staff and administration and are unable to be resolved at a local level) are forwarded to the Commission's Citizens Policy and Complaint Review Council.
 They are reviewed by a Correctional Facility Specialist, who gathers all pertinent facts and determines if the facility is in compliance or not with the standards regulating them.
-A recommendation is made to the CPCRC members, who then vote on whether to accept the grievance or return it to the inmate advising him that the facility's response was correct.
-The CPCRC is being chaired by Commissioner Loughren.
+A recommendation is made to the CPCRC members, who then vote on whether to accept the grievance or return it to the incarcerated individual advising them that the facility's response was correct.
+The CPCRC is being chaired by Commissioner Yolanda Canty.
 The Council was established by the Legislature to address the need for increased public participation in the oversight of local correctional facilities.
 Its mandate includes improving conditions in local correctional facilities, overseeing the inmate complaint and grievance process, and advising the Commission.
 The Council is comprised of seven members appointed by the Governor with advice and consent of the Senate.